alxshine/aml-lab/README.md

 The `-e` flag will allow you to make changes to the code.

 ### Acquiring the datasets
-For this lab we use [MNIST](http://yann.lecun.com/exdb/mnist) and an email spam detection dataset.
+For this lab we use [MNIST](http://yann.lecun.com/exdb/mnist), because it is small, simple, and easy to get.
 MNIST can be downloaded automatically using TensorFlow utility functions.
-The email spam detection dataset must be downloaded from [the UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Spambase) and extracted to `datasets`.

 # The Lab Exercise
 To make it easy to follow we split the entire exercise into small individual steps.